‘Call me now:’ Inside the mysterious life of 90s TV psychic Miss Cleo

 Even with that, they barely scratch the surface.
 Miss Cleo may have made a name for herself as a “seer,” purporting to access deep insights.
 Though, when it comes to her own life, she remains nearly inscrutable.

-And yet, the persona she created lives on.
+Yet the persona she created lives on.

 Join our new commenting forum